 Generally, it helps to eat light and easily digestible meals during pregnancy as digestion can often feel compromised - so soups, casseroles and other easy to digest food.
 The Ayurvedic dish kitchari is ideal as it is nourishing but light to digest.
 The use of ghee (clarified butter) is also very helpful throughout pregnancy, according to Ayurveda, as it helps lubricate the body and nourish the baby.
 Aim to eat a colourful rainbow of at 30 different types of fruit, vegetables, grains, herbs, spices, nuts and seeds each week to ensure good levels of fibre with a prebiotic effect.
 Helpful digestive spices include black pepper, cardamom, cinnamon, coriander, mustard and fennel seeds.
 There is also a special mention of saffron in the Ayurvedic texts which is highly prized for supporting pregnancy and is best taken in with warm milk.Eating a well-balanced diet will give you many of the vitamins and minerals you need.
 The main foods to increase during pregnancy are those that are high in folate, iron and vitamin D. Folate rich foods include spinach, avocado, kale, brussel sprouts, cabbage, broccoli, beans and legumes (e.g. peas, lentils, yeast extracts, oranges, wheat bran and fortified whole grain foods.
 There are many iron rich foods that can really help during pregnancy including red meat, dark leafy green vegetables, eggs and lentils.
 You also need good levels of vitamin C to absorb iron from plant-sources effectively, so you need to make sure that you are receiving adequate levels of both.

-When it comes to Pukka’s range of food supplements, these are safe to take while trying for a baby.
-However, once pregnancy has been confirmed, we advise against taking any supplements until speaking with your doctor or herbal practitioner.
+If you are pregnant, we advise against taking any supplements until speaking with your doctor or herbal practitioner.

 Safe herbal teas in pregnancy